A Ranking Game for Imitation Learning: Implementation and Experiment Details

-\textbf{Expert data}: For all environments, we obtain expert data by using a policy trained till convergence using SAC~\cite{haarnoja2018soft} with ground truth rewards for the environments.
+\textbf{Expert data}: For all environments, we obtain expert data by a policy trained until convergence using SAC~\citep{haarnoja2018soft} with ground truth rewards.

-\textbf{Baselines:} We compare our proposed methods against 5 representative LfO approaches that cover a spectrum of on-policy and off-policy, model-free methods from prior work: GAIfO~\citep{torabi2018generative,ho2016generative}, DACfO ~\citep{kostrikov2018discriminator}, BCO~\citep{torabi2018behavioral}, $f$-IRL~\citep{ni2020f} and OPOLO~\citep{zhu2020off}.
+\textbf{Baselines:} We compare our proposed methods against 6 representative LfO approaches that cover a spectrum of on-policy and off-policy, model-free methods from prior work: GAIfO~\citep{torabi2018generative,ho2016generative}, DACfO ~\citep{kostrikov2018discriminator}, BCO~\citep{torabi2018behavioral}, $f$-IRL~\citep{ni2020f}, OPOLO~\citep{zhu2020off} and IQ-Learn~\cite{garg2021iq}.
 GAIfO~\citep{torabi2018generative} is a modification of the adversarial GAIL method~\citep{ho2016generative}, in which the discriminator is trained to distinguish between state-distributions rather than state-action distributions.
-DAC-fO~\citep{kostrikov2018discriminator} is an off-policy modification of GAIfO~\citep{torabi2018generative}, in which the discriminator distinguishes the expert states with respect to the entire replay buffer of the agent's previously visited states, with additional implementation details such as adding absorbing states to early-terminated trajectories.
+DAC-fO~\citep{kostrikov2018discriminator} is an off-policy modification of GAIfO~\citep{torabi2018generative}, in which the discriminator distinguishes the expert states with respect to the entire replay buffer of the agent's previously visited states, with additional implementation details such as added absorbing states to early-terminated trajectories.
 BCO~\citep{torabi2018behavioral} learns an inverse dynamics model, iteratively using the state-action-next state visitation in the environment and using it to predict the actions that generate the expert state trajectory.
 OPOLO~\citep{zhu2020off} is a recent method which presents a principled off-policy approach for imitation learning by minimizing an upper-bound of the state marginal matching objective.
+IQ-Learn~\citep{garg2021iq} proposes to make imitation learning non-adversarial by directly optimizing the Q-function and removing the need to learn a reward as a subproblem.
 All the approaches only have access to expert state-trajectories.

-We use the open-source implementations of baselines OPOLO (author implementation), DACfO, GAIfO, BCO available at https://github.com/illidanlab/opolo-code .
-We use the author-provided hyperparameters (similar to those used in~\cite{zhu2020off}) for all MuJoCo locomotion environments.
-For $f$-IRL, we use the author implementation available at https://github.com/twni2016/f-IRL and use the author provided hyperparameters.
+We use the author's open-source implementations of baselines OPOLO, DACfO, GAIfO, BCO available at \url{https://github.com/illidanlab/opolo-code}.
+We use the author-provided hyperparameters (similar to those used in~\citep{zhu2020off}) for all MuJoCo locomotion environments.
+For $f$-IRL, we use the author implementation available at \url{https://github.com/twni2016/f-IRL} and use the author provided hyperparameters.
+IQ-Learn was tested on our expert dataset by following authors implementation found here: \url{https://github.com/Div99/IQ-Learn}.
+We tested two IQ-Learn loss variants: 'v0' and 'value' as found in their hyperparameter configurations and took the best out of the two runs.